Managing Noise Exposure

 140 dB(A)

-An employer may need to take several steps depending on the level of noise that an employee is exposed to:
+An employer may need to take several steps depending on the level of noise that an employee is exposed to.

 Above the lower exposure action value

-• Perform a risk assessment that identifies those risks associated with noise in the workplace.
+1. Perform a risk assessment that identifies those risks associated with noise in the workplace.

 Above the upper exposure action value

-• Reduce noise exposure levels as far as is reasonably practicable (without using hearing protection).
+1. Reduce noise exposure levels as far as is reasonably practicable (without using hearing protection).

-• Provide employees with suitable hearing protection where noise levels cannot be sufficiently controlled in any other way.
+2. Provide employees with suitable hearing protection where noise levels cannot be sufficiently controlled in any other way.

-• Measure the noise levels throughout the workplace and mark those areas with high levels of noise as hearing protection zones, in which the use of hearing protection is required and enforced.
+3. Measure the noise levels throughout the workplace and mark those areas with high levels of noise as hearing protection zones, in which the use of hearing protection is required and enforced.

 Above the exposure limit value

-How can you reduce noise exposure?
+How can you manage noise exposure?

 When considering ways to reduce noise and noise exposure, a hierarchy of control methods should be followed: